dunnock/bigneon/README.md

 ## Quick start

-To pull images from docker hub and run the full development stack (recommended),
+To pull images from docker hub and run the full development stack (recommended) copy the `env.example` file to `.env` then run,

     make create-db
     make run

 To build images locally from source code, rather than pull the prebuilt images from dockerhub, you can run
 (first time only):